kempny/stepmotor/README.md

-An exemplary program in C controlling a stepper motor using a A4988 controller
+Stepper motor control library for Raspberry PI using a A4988 controller